cloudflare/cloudflare-docs/products/rules/src/content/transform/url-rewrite/create-api.md

 # Create a URL Rewrite Rule via API

 Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to create URL Rewrite Rules via API.
 Define the rewrite configuration in the `action_parameters` field.
-See [URL rewrite examples](/transform/url-rewrite/examples) for examples of rule definitions.
+Refer to [URL rewrite examples](/transform/url-rewrite/examples) for examples of rule definitions.

 When creating a URL Rewrite Rule via API, make sure you: